 1. Legal Marketing is Complex and Time-Consuming

 Legal marketing is a complex and time-consuming process that requires persuasive techniques and strategies.
+Why I quit marketing?
 Legal professionals must be aware of the various laws governing their field to create effective marketing campaigns when they market their services.
 Additionally, legal marketers must manage time effectively to meet deadlines and produce high-quality work.

-2. Marketing to Lawyers Requires an Expertise that Most Agencies Do Not Have
+2. Marketing to Lawyers Requires Expertise that Most Agencies Do Not Have

 Most marketing agencies do not have the expertise to target lawyers as an audience.
 Lawyers are a highly targeted group with high expectations and a high value for quality service.
 Consequently, most marketing efforts directed at lawyers will fall short.
 Those wishing to appeal to this market should seek out marketing agencies specializing in lawyer marketing.